Unidata/netcdf/NUG-new/pages/data_models.md

 [//]: # (      - Is the `2 GiBytes size limit` in CDF-1 part of the data model?)
 [//]: # (      - Is the `only one unlimited dimension` limitation in CDF-1, 2, and -5 part of the data model?)

-NetCDF has two main data models.
+NetCDF has two main data models:
-* The netCDF Classic Data Model, which represents a dataset with named variables, dimensions, and attributes.
+* The **netCDF Classic Data Model**, which represents a dataset with named variables, dimensions, and attributes.
-* The netCDF Enhanced Data Model, which adds hierarchical structure, string and unsigned integer types, and user-defined types.
+* The **netCDF Enhanced Data Model**, which adds hierarchical structure, string and unsigned integer types, and user-defined types.

 Some file formats and encodings support subsets of the Enhanced Data Model or minor extensions to the Classic Data Model.